-John Weldon Consulting has been around in various forms since 2002.
+John Weldon Consulting began in 2002.

-On the client side, I have experience with single page apps that are heavy in AJAX and DOM manipulation, but I’m also comfortable with static client side code.
+On the client side, I have experience with dynamic single page apps that use AJAX and DOM manipulation, and I’m also comfortable with static client side code.

-I’ve built solutions many times over the years with several variations of Agile process.
-Starting in traditional Waterfall, and then from XP (extreme programming), to Scrum, and Lean / Kanban, I’ve found that every project develops it’s own best workflow based on the experiences and styles of the team members.
+I’ve built solutions many times over the years with several variations of agile process.
+From traditional waterfall, and then XP (extreme programming), to Scrum, and Lean / Kanban, I’ve found that every project develops it’s own best workflow based on the experiences and styles of the team members.

 In general an iterative approach focused on delivering incremental value immediately seems to have the best results.
 This approach requires less “Big up-front design”, but requires continual interaction between the developers and those that can guide the product to it’s intended state.
 We call those guides “Product Owners”, and usually the person filling that role is the key to the success of the project by staying connected with the development process and providing feedback quickly.